strdr4605/TUM-NP-labs/lab2/README.md

 $ npm install
 ```

-### Start server using development build
+### Start source using development build

-This will use [babel-register](https://babeljs.io/docs/usage/babel-register/) package tot compile our code to ES5 without outputing any additional folder that has the compiled code, and will start the server using [nodemon](https://nodemon.io/) package
+This will use [babel-register](https://babeljs.io/docs/usage/babel-register/) package tot compile our code to ES5 without outputing any additional folder that has the compiled code, and will start source using [nodemon](https://nodemon.io/) package

 ```sh
 $ npm start